 Although the Bar staff cannot advise you on what status to elect, we recommend you consult the appropriate D.C.
 Court of Appeals rules, particularly Rule 49 and commentary on the practice of law in the District of Columbia.

 You may change your D.C.
 Bar membership status at any time.

 If you have not paid your annual license fees for the current fiscal year, you may select your desired status during your annual renewal by contacting our Member Service Center by phone at 202-626-3475.

 Members wishing to return to Active status after being in any other status for five years or more are also required to complete the Mandatory Course on the D.C.
 Rules of Professional Conduct and District of Columbia Practice before the change can take effect.
 Members who decide to change status from Active to Inactive or Judicial after having paid their annual license fees are not entitled to a refund of any amounts previously paid.

 Yes.
 The Bar does offer a disabled member status as a retired-inactive member.
 To qualify for this status, you must submit proof of a disability from a physician, along with the completed Retired-Inactive Request Form.

 If I elect retired-inactive status, may I later elect to return to Active, Inactive, or Judicial status?

-Yes, but you will be required to pay a reinstatement fee of $100 plus current year license fees to return to Active status.
+Yes, but you will be required to pay a reinstatement fee of $100 plus the current year license fees to return to Active, Inactive, or Judicial status.